-Capital Expenses Defined and Explained
+Capital Expenses and Your Business Taxes

 Are Maintenance Costs Capitalized?

 Costs to maintain a capital asset, like a piece of equipment, in working order and in its current condition are not considered capital costs or expenses.
 These are ordinary business expenses. called operating expenses.
 But the cost of repairing a piece of equipment to improve its condition adds to its value, so that's a capital expense.
 As you can see, it's tricky to determine operating costs vs. capital costs, and you should get your tax professional involved with this one.

 What are Operating Costs?